Biak: History

 The archipelago was first mapped in the Portuguese charts of Gaspar Viegas (c.
 1537), an anonymous map of 1540, and on the maps of João de Lisboa and of Bartolomeu Velho (c.
 1560), and by other Portuguese, Spanish, and Dutch maps.

 In World War II, a strategic airfield of the Imperial Japanese Army was located there, serving as a base for operations in the Pacific theatre.
 American forces eventually captured the island during the Battle of Biak.
 The captured airfield was renamed Mokmer Airfield and later transferred to the Royal Australian Air Force.
 Biak became the second landing of allied forces after Hollandia.
 Many Biak islanders received supplies from allied forces such as clothes and foods.

-To restore Dutch rule after the war they reopened schools and re-employed graduates from teacher schools in Miei.
-Some Biak islanders underwent education in Bestuur school like Frans Kaisieppo, Eduard Rumbrar, Markus Kaisiepo, Marttinus Rumayau, and Lukas Rumkorem.
+To restore their rule after the war, the Dutch reopened schools and re-employed graduates from teacher schools in Miei.
+Some Biak islanders including Frans Kaisieppo, Eduard Rumbrar, Markus Kaisiepo, Marttinus Rumayau, and Lukas Rumkorem were educated in Bestuur schools.
 By September 1945, Lukas Rumkorem founded Perserikatan Indonesia Merdeka (PIM), the first political party in Biak which held meetings during September and November in Nusi and from January 1946 in Bosnek.
 Although Rumkorem's activity would be found out by Hoofd Plaatselik Bestuur (HPB), no further action would be taken as the HPB went on sick leave until the resident found out.
 By the middle of 1947, Lukas Rumkorem would be captured by Dutch authority accused of trying to kill Frans Kaisiepo and Marcus Kaisiepo.
 De Bruijn as district leader of Biak would reorganised and formed regional council Kakain Karkara on 20 November 1947 to rebuild villages which were destroyed after Koreri movements against social changes brought by outsiders.